Gracetexana/RetrievalAugmentedGenerator/README.md

 [CreateDatabase.py](CreateDatabase.py) can be used to create a Chroma Vector Database from a folder of JSON files.
 The code can be changed to read other types of files, but I only needed to read JSON files when I created it.
 I may add more functionality as required.

 The main() function of [RAG.py](RAG.py) asks the same question three different times using different prompts - one of these prompts is primarily the creation of LangChain, and the other two are entirely my own.
-[RAG.o](SLURM/RAG.o) is an example output from running [RAG.py](RAG.py).
+[RAG7.o](SLURM/RAG7.o) and [RAG8.o](SLURM/RAG8.o) are the best outputs from running [RAG.py](RAG.py), but there are are a variety of responses in the [SLURM](SLURM) folder (each file ending with .o), including some erros.

 This project is a work in progress.
 Currently, several areas need improvement.
 In the order that I plan to tackle them, these issues are: